fmatthew5876/stdcxx-align/proposal/draft.md

 The operations `is_aligned()`, `align_up()`, and `align_down()`
 are commonly reimplemented over and over again as macros in C and/or inline template functions in C++.
-For example in the linux kernel, they have implemented the following corresponding macros in C: `IS_ALIGNED`, `__ALIGN_MASK`, and `ALIGN` \[[LXR](#LXR)\].

 We propose to standardize these 3 simple mnemonics for the following
 reasons:

-* They are fundamental low level building blocks which are universally applicable to a wide variety of domains
+* They are fundamental low level building blocks which are universally applicable to a wide variety of domains.
+* There are many applications which could take advantage of these functions today.
-* By providing standard library implementations, users do not have to google, write, test, and maintain their own when they need them
+* By providing standard library implementations, users do not have to google, write, test, and maintain their own when they need them.
 * These are so trivial to implement that the full implementation is included in this paper.
-* Adding more simple low level tools can help make C++ more popular with the embedded and device driver developer community.

 Current state of the art
 =============================